 On page 10 is another portrait of my dad on canvas, more sombre, gaunt and hollow-eyed.
 It’s how I saw him at that time, rather than being based on a photographic likeness.
 Under the semi-transparent painting, an extract from a letter to his yoga guru, Iyengar, written in the days after Stella’s death.

 The following months became dark and lonely in my memories of the time.
 Page 11 has a portrait of the family the next springtime on a bluebell-picking outing.
 I’ve been strongly influenced by Laura Lancaster’s work while making this series of paintings; like many of hers, it is a portrait made from a photo of a group – in this case the whole family.
 What should be a painting full of light pleasure looks dark and confused with an atmosphere of anxiety.
-Dad is isolated, standing tall as a pillar behind his subdued, seated brood of five; he must have been struggling, trying to establish a new family dynamic, to hold his family together by willpower, without the golden thread.
+Dad is isolated, standing tall as a pillar behind his subdued, seated brood of five; he must have been struggling, trying to establish a new family dynamic, to hold his family together by willpower.